cloudmine/qlik-servercode-prod/README.md

 As you can see, each object remains a key -> value dictionary.

 ##Array of Arrays

+*The array of arrays return type has only been tested on single-layer CloudMine objects.
+Look for updates soon!*

 Hitting the `/run/arrays` (`/code/arrays`) endpoint, on the other hand, will take the objects you have stored on CloudMine, analyze which fields appear most often, and turn your objects into array representations of values, as seen below.
 As you can see, the first array will always be field names, while the following arrays will be values: